Peter Ling: Writing

 In 1952 he was invited to write comic strips for the Eagle, including the schoolboy series "The Three J's", illustrated by artist Peter Kay (1953–59), which was adapted for television in 1958.
 With Ward, he also co-wrote strips for Eagle's sister title Girl, including Two Pairs of Skates (1956–57) and Penny Starr (1957).
 The couple also wrote a Girl spin-off novel, Angela has Wings, based on the comic strip Angela Air Hostess, created by Betty Roland.

 In 1955 he joined Associated-Rediffusion as script editor, working on shows including Murder Bag, Crime Sheet and Jango, and was later appointed Head of Children's Series.
 He and Hazel Adair co-wrote Compact, a soap set in magazine publishing, for the BBC from 1962 to 1965.
 The two writers followed this up with Crossroads, a soap set in a motel, which began on ITV in 1964; the format's principal run lasted until 1988.
 The writing partners followed it with Champion House, a Yorkshire family saga set in the textiles industry, shown on the BBC from 1967 to 1968.
-Ling wrote for Dixon of Dock Green, Sexton Blake, No Hiding Place, Doctor Who ("The Mind Robber", 1968), and, with Sheilah Ward, The Avengers ("Ashes of Roses", "Dance with Death", and "Box of Tricks").
+Ling wrote for Dixon of Dock Green, Sexton Blake, No Hiding Place, Doctor Who (The Mind Robber in 1968), and, with Sheilah Ward, The Avengers ("Ashes of Roses", "Dance with Death", and "Box of Tricks").

 He continued to write for radio, including adaptations of Sherlock Holmes and Gideon Fell stories and the Arnold Bennett novel Imperial Palace, and wrote scripts for the Radio 2 soap Waggoner's Walk in 1969.